gnames/bhlnames/README.md

 input reference.
 If we did not get any feasible candidates, no BHL reference is provided.

-According to our estimates approximately 40% of returned links do point to the given with input original publication.
-Others are false positives.
-We will try to increase Precision and Recall while we continue to work on the application.

-The score data has an 'overall' field.
-If the overall score is 2, there this is the highest chance for the correct result.
+TODO: Explain score and score thresholds.

 ## Development

 ### Running tests

-1. Install `docker` and `docker-compose`
+1. Install bhlnames and its data as described above.
-2. Copy `.env.example` to `.env`, change database to public IP address
-3. Make sure that postgresql listens on the public IP address, if not, change the `postgresql.conf` accordingly.
-4. Make sure that `pg_hba.conf` allows connection with password to public IP:

-   host all all 10.0.0.0/8 md5
-   host all all 172.16.0.0/12 md5
-   host all all 192.168.0.0/16 md5

-5. Run `make dc` from the root of the project
-6. Run `docker-compose up` in another terminal to set REST service
-7. Run `go test ./...`
+2. Run `go test ./...`

 ## Authors

-- [Dmitry Mozzherin]

-## Contributors

-- [Geoff Ower]
+- [Dmitry Mozzherin], [Geoff Ower]

 ## License